Best CBD for Anxiety

 People who use CBD to help them sleep are actually taking advantage of these side effects; anecdotally, people who use CBD for sleep tend to experience the best outcomes if they also suffer from high levels of anxiety.

 These side effects are almost exclusively reported in studies using high oral doses of pure CBD, which isn’t how most people take it.
 You’re most likely to run into these problems when taking CBD for anxiety, though, as it can take higher-than-average doses to quell tension and worries.
-Taking full-spectrum CBD can also mitigate some of these side effects, so if you’re okay with consuming a very small amount of THC, try something like Five CBD or Lazarus Naturals’ products.
+Taking full-spectrum CBD can also mitigate some of these side effects, so if you’re okay with consuming a very small amount of THC, full-spectrum products from Five CBD, Lazarus Naturals, or Medterra could be a good option.

 Liver enzymes and CBD

-Some brands will warn you against taking CBD if you take any medications that contraindicate with grapefruit.
+Some brands will warn you against taking CBD if you take any medications that contraindicate with grapefruit (like antidepressants).
 This is because those medications are broken down by certain liver enzymes, called cytochrome P450 enzymes, and consuming CBD (or grapefruit) will stop those enzymes from working.

 • Anticonvulsants